celtra/reform/README.md

 Instructions
 ------------

+All the files you need are in the `build` folder.

  1. Download `reform.js` (or `reform.min.js`) and include it in your HTML file.
  2. Optionally, download and include `reform.css` for default style (recommended).
  3. Whenever you want custom form elements, do this: